 The ambient seismic noise levels at the Homestake mine, especially at the deepest levels, are remarkably low and stable over the lifespan of our array.
 We demonstrate this by computing the displacement amplitude spectral density (ASD) of seismic noise over long periods, for different stations and for different seismic channels (east, north, vertical).
 We use all available data (from January 2015 to December 2016), split into 900 second intervals.
-The median amplitudes in each frequency bin for the east-west seismic channel are shown in Figure 2 in comparison to the low- and high-noise models of Peterson [1993].
-The left panel compares the ASDs for stations at several different depths.
+The median amplitudes in each frequency bin for the north-southeast-west seismic channel are shown in Figure 2 in comparison to the low- and high-noise models of Peterson [1993].
+The left panel (a) compares the ASDs for stations at several different depths.
 All of the stations are in close agreement in the middle range of frequencies (0.1-0.5 Hz), which corresponds to the microseismic peak.
 At higher frequencies, there is significantly less noise with depth: above 0.5 Hz, the stations at 4100 ft and 4850 ft depths are nearly an order of magnitude quieter than other stations.
 At the lowest frequencies (<0.1 Hz), there is also a good agreement between the stations, although a slight increase in noise is apparent at the surface stations; this may be due to larger temperature variations closer to the surface that induce tilts in the concrete pads.
-While the underground stations at any given depth tend to agree very well, there is a wide range of variability among the surface stations, as depicted in the right panel of Figure 2.
-This is due to differences in the local environment in terms of thermal insulation and proximity to human activity.
+While the underground stations at any given depth tend to agree very well, there is a wide range of variability among the surface stations, as depicted in the right panel (b) of Figure 2.